 Since then, Hamilton has invested in several companies that want to serve markets that have been ignored by Silicon Valley elites, investing in women, people of color and members of the LGBT community.
 According to Inc, Arlan focuses on founders that are looking for their big break and will bring diversity to Silicon Valley, “With her $5 million fund, Hamilton looks to capture 1 percent ownership in early-stage companies that are seeking their first round of funding.
 Arlan’s focus on diversity will unlock access to valuable talent and huge markets that haven’t been on the radar of traditional investors.”

 Creating a Model of Education that Promotes Equity and Inclusion

 The 42 community is grateful for those who have come before us and those who work with us to make education more accessible for everyone.
 We believe that quality education should be open to all regardless of their background.
 It is well known that the tech world needs to do more to recruit, hire and retain African-American tech talent, with the State of Black America 2018 reporting that there are less than 5% of African Americans working for the majority of tech companies.
 42 is all about being on the forefront and breaking down barriers to help underrepresented groups get into tech.
 Here are a few things we have done to create more accessibility:

 1. The piscine, the only step in our admissions process, gives everyone a chance to prove that they can learn to code.

 2. We do not charge tuition and students don’t need to purchase devices or books to complete our program.

-3. The 42 program is flexible and a self-paced curriculum makes it so students can work and/or seek internships at the same time they are pursuing their education.
+3. The 42 program is flexible.
+A self-paced curriculum makes it so students can work and/or seek internships at the same time they are pursuing their education.

 Expanding educational access and creating a model of education that promotes equity and inclusion is at the heart of our mission, which is to offer people a chance to succeed as we strive to uncover the talents in the field of programming.